sebprt/sebprt/README.md

-# 👋 Hi there, I'm Sebastien Parrat.
+# 👋 Hi there, I'm Sebastien Parrat

 I am a french PHP developer and I'm currently working on @kiboko as a Back-End engineer.